monadicus/mentat/mentat-frontend/architecture.md

 ### Pros

-- Inherits pros from the [Private Portal]
+- Inherits pros from the [Private Interface]
 - Could have auth middleware and allow a user to login remotely to this frontend and access their private backends.

 ### Cons

-- Inherits cons from the [Private Portal]
+- Inherits cons from the [Private Interface]
 - Not as accessible as a public portal and requires software to be downloaded

 ### Development Overhead